ytani01/OttoPi/README.md

 # OttoPi

-OTTO like robot for Raspberry Pi Zero
+OTTO like bipad robot for Raspberry Pi Zero

 ## 1. Install